Use Tiered Storage in Kubernetes

 Do not set an object storage property to an empty string "" or to null as a way to reset it to its default value.

-Use access keys
+Configure access with access keys

 To configure access to Google Cloud Storage with access keys instead of an IAM role: